md-ash-dot/rpsls-game/README.md

   - The game area displays two images at the start which serves as a visual rules reminder.
   - The player display shows the image of the user's choice.
-  - The computer side reveals a randomly generated choice through an image on it's display.
+  - The computer side reveals a randomly generated choice through an image on its display.
   - The score is displayed below the images through the game.

 ![Game choice display area](/assets/images/game%20display%20.png)

 - **SCORE COUNTER**

-  - The game score can be seen under each of the player's choice displayed.
+  - The game score can be seen under each of the player's choices displayed.
-  - The game score can incremently grows after each victory of the player or computer.
+  - The game score can incrementally grow after each victory of the player or computer.
   - The score counter will remain unaffected in the case of a draw.

 ![Computer score counter](/assets/images/computer%20score.png)